magdaolbrys/model-perceptron/README.md

 ## model-perceptron

-To run this model locally, build the Docker image:
+To run this model locally open Docker desktop and then build the Docker image:

 ```bash
 docker build -t name .